 The rush of enthusiasm for the possibilities of 'Digital Everything' has drawn attention away from the some of the core aims and principles of PLM.
-Some people feel that PLM is the platform on which new digital improvements should be constructed—whereas for others, PLM is now just a component part of a more important Digital Revolution.
+Some people perceive that PLM is the platform on which new digital improvements should be constructed—whereas for others, PLM is now just a component part of a more important Digital Revolution.

 The purpose of this initiative is to put forward a neutral picture of the role of PLM in the ever-changing digital landscape, and of how Digital is transforming PLM.
-The questions covered how PLM as a discipline intersect with digitalization, how they differ and whether they would converge; whether there is an adequate forward view and vision of the future.

-PLM and the digital future: survey findings
+PLM and the digital future

 The overwhelming picture is that we are starting from a point of confusion.
 People are keen to explore the subject, but talk about it in different ways.
-There is no clear or consistent view of what the relationship between PLM and Digital should be, and no clear vision for either.
+There is no clear or consistent view of what the relationship between PLM and digitalization should be, and no clear vision for either.